-5. Discussion
+Discussion

 The results of this study indicate that the subjective assessment of Twitter as a useful technology is a crucial factor in its adoption among Israeli news professionals.
 According to Park (2012), models of dissemination and adoption should be examined to predict the use of technology, including Twitter.
 Park found that the key factor for using Twitter is a subjective evaluation, while the main obstacle to its use is the lack of compatibility.
-These findings align with the high adoption rates among news professionals worldwide, suggesting that individuals' subjective assessment of Twitter as a technological tool is decisive in its adoption.
+These findings align with the high adoption rates among news professionals worldwide, suggesting that individuals’ subjective assessment of Twitter as a technological tool is decisive in its adoption.
 This is particularly evident among the small group of Israeli journalists studied.
-Rogers' (2003) list of prerequisites for the successful adoption of innovations may also provide insight, as Twitter's characteristics align well with journalistic practices and norms.
+Rogers (2003)’s list of prerequisites for the successful adoption of innovations may also provide insight on this, as Twitter’s characteristics align well with journalistic practices and norms.
 Journalists can use Twitter as a work tool and expect it to improve their performance.
-Therefore, Israeli journalists' perceptions and usage patterns suggest that this group of news professionals follows the global (primarily Western) trend of using Twitter as a work tool.
+Therefore, Israeli journalists’ perceptions and usage patterns suggest that this group of news professionals follows the global (primarily Western) trend of using Twitter as a work tool.

-Based on the study's findings, it can be argued that adopting Twitter as a journalistic work tool and space for new journalistic activity in Israel is widespread and holds significant meaning for local news professionals.
-Additionally, similar to research on the adoption of the internet as a journalistic work tool from over a decade ago (Author, 2005), the current study found that respondents' perceptions of Twitter's potential as a new work tool were influenced by how long they had been using the platform.
+Based on the study’s findings, the adoption of Twitter as a journalistic work tool and space for new journalistic activity in Israel is widespread and holds significant meaning for local news professionals.
+Like research on the adoption of the internet as a journalistic work tool from over a decade ago (Author, 2005), the current study found that respondents’ perceptions of Twitter’s potential as a new work tool were influenced by how long they had been using the platform.
 All evidence indicates that Twitter has a significant impact on the journalism industry.

-It should be noted that the sample in this study consists of volunteers who may not be representative of all Israeli news professionals who use Twitter.
+It should be noted that the sample in this study consisted of volunteers who may not be representative of all Israeli news professionals who use Twitter.
 While the study included senior media figures in Israel with Twitter accounts, caution should be exercised in generalizing, particularly as the study deals with subjective evaluations of the use of technology.
-The respondents' responses, who were asked to evaluate their decisions, goals, and functioning as media professionals, were subjective and influenced by various factors related to the intersection of their professional and personal lives.
+The respondents, asked to evaluate their decisions, goals, and functioning as media professionals, were subjective in their responses and influenced by various factors related to the intersection of their professional and personal lives.
 The inclusion of open-ended questions provided additional depth to the purely quantitative data.
-It is also important to consider that both Twitter as a platform and its relationship with media organizations are dynamic.
+Twitter as a platform and in its relationship with media organizations is dynamic.
 For example, a company may plan to have its employees use Twitter to achieve its goals.

-Moreover, the exposure of tweets in mass media outlets can temporarily or permanently affect people's attitudes towards Twitter and the importance media professionals assign to it.
+The wider exposure of tweets in mass media outlets can temporarily or permanently affect people’s attitudes towards Twitter and the importance media professionals assign to it.
 Therefore, the findings of this study should be considered in context.
-Future research should further explore Twitter's role as a journalistic tool and how it may impact news professionals' work.
+Future research should further explore Twitter’s role as a journalistic tool and how it may impact news professionals’ work.
 In Israel, more research is needed to understand why Twitter is important to some groups but not others, particularly in comparison to other social networking sites.

-Furthermore, the exposure tweets receive in mass media outlets can temporarily or permanently affect people’s attitudes toward Twitter and the importance media professionals ascribe to it.
-Therefore, the current study's findings must be evaluated in their context.
-Future studies should further investigate Twitter’s role as a journalistic tool and the range of ways it may affect the work of news professionals.
-In Israel, more research is needed to determine why Twitter is important to some groups but not most people, especially compared to other social networking sites.

 References